Skip navigation

 Career re-entry assistance

-Up to the equivalent of 6 weeks' pay, can be taken flexibly or in an unbroken period, to be used to assist the staff member return to work following a period of unbroken parental leave.
+Up to the equivalent of 6 weeks' pay, can be taken flexibly or in an unbroken period, to be used to assist the staff member return to work following parental leave.

-Such assistance will be available to the staff member who has taken paid and/or unpaid parental leave to be the primary care giver irrespective of whether the staff member was the birth mother.
+Such assistance will be available to the staff member who has taken paid and/or unpaid parental leave (birth or placement related).

 Subject to agreement with the delegate and taking into account operational requirements of the area, the following assistance may be taken up by staff but is not limited to: